 - Reporting on order status

-Warehouse management software development has gained new functions to help organizations track their products, status of orders, equipment.
+Warehouse management software development has gained new functions to help organizations track their products, status of orders, and equipment.
 Firstly, to reach higher speed in delivery goods and operations.
 And secondly, to reach better customer satisfaction and be competitive on the market.

 Read more: build a custom ERP software for shipping